rum1887/RLOSF23-Screening-Exercise/README.md

 ## Instructions to build and run the application

-Contact ramyapgk.tech@gmail.com is case of any queries.
-Happy to help!
+Contact: ramyapgk.tech@gmail.com is case of any queries.